 Initially importing our printed fabric designs from overseas we began to look at our overall environmental impact and made the decision to switch to a European manufacturer and printer as well as changing our textile base to GOTS (Global Organic Textile Standard) Cotton Lycra Jersey.
-Sustainability and the environment are important to us as people and as a business so in addition to lowering our carbon footprint with our textile manufacturing, we also now use recyclable mailing bags made from 100% recycled materials.
+Sustainability and the environment are important to us as people and as a business so in addition to lowering our carbon footprint with our textile manufacturing, we also now use paper recyclable mailing bags that can be reused or put into your general kerbside recycling box.
 We are constantly reassessing the impact we make on the environment and looking for ways to improve how we run our business.

 All our fabric prints are designed by us and are exclusive to our brand.
 We spend a considerable amount of time and care over each design ensuring that it’s original and offers our customers a unique print they won’t find somewhere else.